Winston Ntshona: Biography

-Born in Port Elizabeth, Zola Winston Ntshona worked alongside fellow South African Athol Fugard on several occasions, most notably in the 1980 film version of Fugard's play Marigolds in August, and played a minor role in Richard Attenborough's acclaimed film Gandhi (1982) and a major role in the film A Dry White Season (1989).
+Born in Port Elizabeth, Zola Winston Ntshona worked alongside fellow South African Athol Fugard on several occasions, most notably in the 1980 film version of Fugard's play Marigolds in August, and played a minor role in Richard Attenborough's acclaimed film Gandhi (1982), and a major role in the film A Dry White Season (1989).

 Career

-Ntshona attended Newell High School in Port Elizabeth, where he met long time collaborator and South African acting legend John Kani.
-Between 1963 and 1972 Ntshona worked as a laboratory assistant in a timber factory.
+Ntshona attended Newell High School in Port Elizabeth, where he met longtime collaborator and South African acting legend John Kani.
+Between 1963 and 1972, Ntshona worked as a laboratory assistant in a timber factory.

-In 1967 he joined the Serpent Players drama group alongside John Kani and Athol Fugard.
+In 1967, he joined the Serpent Players drama group alongside John Kani, and Athol Fugard.
 Black members of the drama group all had day time jobs.
 Rehearsals and workshops would take place in the evenings or during weekends.
 Reputation of their work grew over time, and Winston Ntshona had to quit his job at the timber factory, becoming an employee of The Serpent Players.

-With Fugard and John Kani, Ntshona wrote the 1973 play The Island.
+With Fugard and Kani, Ntshona wrote the 1973 play The Island.
 He and Kani starred in a number of major international productions over the next 30 years.
 Ntshona and Kani were co-winners of the Tony Award for Best Actor in a play for their performance in both The Island and Sizwe Banzi Is Dead, which he also co-wrote.
 This was a first for black actors at the time.